stride3d/stride-docs/en/manual/particles/tutorials/particle-materials.md

 }
 ```

-As we saw above, the generated class has the same name and the namespace is `SiliconStudio.Xenko.Rendering`, so we have to make our class partial and match the namespace.
+As we saw above, the generated class has the same name and the namespace is `Xenko.Rendering`, so we have to make our class partial and match the namespace.
 This has no effect on this specific sample, but will result in compilation error if your shader code auto-generates some keys.

 The rest of the code is self-explanatory.
 We'll need the map and value keys for shader generation later, and we'll set our generated code to the `BaseColor` and `BaseIntensity` keys respectively so the shader can use it.